delawere/graphql-blog-demo/README.md

 The app is now running, navigate to [`http://localhost:3000/`](http://localhost:3000/) in your browser to explore its UI.

-If you want production buld - build it with `npm run build` and start with `npm start`
+If you want production build - build it with `npm run build` and start with `npm start`